ghadeerSha/Music_Database/README.md

 that you can do this, not just call pre-made code.

-## Submitting Your Work

-On Canvas, please submit `final_project.zip`, containing **all** the source code for the marker can compile and run your project.
-As described below, make sure to include the filled-in [README.txt](README.txt) file.

 ## Basic Requirements

-Before we give your program any marks, it must meet the following basic
-requirements:

 - It must compile on Ubuntu Linux.
 If the marker can't compile your code, your mark for this project will be 0.